 Learning Outcomes:

-Communicate orally and in writing in a foreign language about a variety of real-life situations with a variety of audiences.
+Communicate orally (as appropriate) and in writing in a foreign language about a variety of situations with a variety of audiences.

-Demonstrate comprehension of oral and written texts in a foreign language on a wide range of topics to discuss everyday life, as well as life in a cross-cultural context.
+Demonstrate comprehension of oral (as appropriate) and written texts in a foreign language on a wide range of topics to aspects of human experience, as well as life in a cross-cultural context.

 Apply perspectives, practices, and ideas associated with the culture(s) of a foreign language.